fangKfang/corgi-merch-stripe/README.md

 ### Running the API server

 1. Go to `/server`
+2. Install all required libraries using `pip install -r requirements.txt`
 2. Run `python server.py`
 3. Go to http://127.0.0.1:4242/ to check that the server is running.